luzpaz/pivy_trackers-wiki/mouse_state.md

 MouseState maintains state tracking for mouse clicks, movement and dragging.
 ButtonState is a helper class used by MouseState

-MouseState is implemented as a [Singleton](singleton) to provide a globally-accessible state object.
+MouseState is implemented as a [Singleton](singleton) to provide a globally-accessible state object and does not, therefore, need to be instanced apart from calling the class directly.

 # API